Sound City (film): Synopsis

-The film tells the story of the studio from its early days in 1969 until its closing in 2011 (as a commercial studio).
+The film tells the story of the studio from its early days in 1969 until it stopped operating as a commercial studio in 2011.
 The film covers the reasons for the studio's success along with the reasons for the distinct sound that came from the studio.
 The film covers stories from recording in the studio, the eventual deterioration of the studio, and even the non-musical production of albums in the studio.
 Sound City even produced albums by people like Bill Cosby.
-It then follows Dave Grohl's purchase of the studio's custom analog Neve console, which he moved to his personal studio, Studio 606.
-Rupert Neve was an English engineer who founded Neve Electronics in 1961, designed and manufactured the Neve 8028, "one of four in the world", and is interviewed by Grohl in the film.
-In the film, famous musicians who recorded at Sound City reunite at Studio 606 for a jam session and to make an album of "all-new all-original songs, each one composed and recorded exclusively for the film within its own 24-hour session on that console."
+It then follows Dave Grohl's purchase of the studio's Neve 80 Series custom analog console, which he moved to his personal studio, Studio 606.
+The Neve 8028, "one of four in the world", was designed by Rupert Neve, an English electronics engineer who founded Neve Electronics in 1961.
+Neve is interviewed by Grohl in the film.
+In the film, famous musicians who recorded at Sound City, plus Paul McCartney on bass, reunite at Studio 606 for a jam session and to make an album of "all-new all-original songs, each one composed and recorded exclusively for the film within its own 24-hour session on that console."